CONTENTS

 A: Model creation in Netvisor is done as follows:

-• Attributes intended for model variations (e.g., size, color) and their values (e.g., XL, red) must first be added to the system from the attribute management tool
+1. First add to the system the attributes intended for model variations (e.g. size, colour) and their values (e.g. XL, red) from the attribute management tool.

-• Then, a product name is added to the product register, from which models are to be created in the system from the attribute values
+2. Add to the product register the product name from which the models are to be created from the attribute values.

-• Model variations are created from the product card's "Attributes and Models" tab by adding the desired attributes with their values to the product
+3. Open the product card and go to the "Attributes and models" tab.
+Add the desired attributes with their values to the product.

-• Then, the user selects which values to use, and the system creates the collection based on the user's selections
+4. Select which values you want to use and let the system create the collection based on your selections.

 18. I need to create composite products in the product register.
 How should this be done, and what should I consider?

-1. Manufacturing entries are made in the system for stocked composite products (manufacturing product), during which the quantity of the composite product is increased in inventory, and sub-products are reduced from inventory according to the structure
+1. For a stocked composite product (manufacturing product), manufacturing entries are made, in which the quantity of the composite product is increased in stock and sub products are reduced from stock according to the structure.

-2. A virtual composite product (package name) does not have similar manufacturing entries as a stocked composite product, but it is taken directly to sales processing, and inventory-reducing entries are made for sub-products in the sales event according to the composite product structure.
+2. A virtual composite product (package name) is taken to sales processing without manufacturing entries.
+For the inventory transaction of the sales transaction, inventory-reducing entries are recorded directly from the sub products according to the composite product structure.

-The composite product structure is created in the same way from sub-products in both cases.
-The distinguishing factor is only the "Stocked" setting of the composite product name on its product card, which determines which type of composite product is involved.
+The composite product structure is created in the same way from sub products in both cases.
+The "Stocked" setting of the composite product name on the product card determines how the composite product behaves.

 The composite product structure is created as follows:

-• When the desired products are picked, they must be set in the structure through the function found on the tab
+4. Set the picked products in the structure via the function on the tab:

-• During setting, it is determined how many pieces of the sub-product are handled in inventory when events are made for the composite product
+• At the same time, define how many pieces of the sub product are handled in stock when transactions are made for the composite product.

 19. Can a composite product structure be created from multiple levels, e.g., semi-finished products have their own structure, which is linked to the main product?

-A: Yes, it can.
-The main product of the semi-finished product should then be linked as a sub-product to the final product's composite product structure, as described in the previous section.
-Multiple levels can also be built as needed.
+A: Yes.
+The main product of the semi-finished product is linked as a sub product to the final product's composite product structure in the same way as other sub products.
+If necessary, you can build several levels.

 20. Units (pcs, h, kg, etc.) are defined in extended product management either as decimal numbers or integers.
 Why should this choice be made?

-A: The decimal/integer setting has two meanings and determines the following:
+A: The decimal/integer setting has two meanings.
+The setting determines:

-1. Whether products using this unit are handled in inventory as whole units or whether inventory entries can be made in decimal quantities
+1. Whether products using this unit are handled in stock as whole units or whether inventory entries can also be made in decimal quantities.

 Questions related to daily use of the service